A new play

 Fast forward almost 26 years.
 As I worked on a still-unfinished play about the Luddites, I discovered that Ernst Toller had written a play about them called The Machine Wreckers.
 The details of Toller's biography fascinated me.
 Playwright.
 Poet.
 Revolutionary.
 Activist.
 Anti-fascist.
 How had I missed this?

-At roughly the same time, I was temporarily between apartments, and staying with a friend who had a copy of Word Virus -- the wonderful anthology of Burroughs' work, edited with such care and skill by James Grauerholz.
+At roughly the same time, I was temporarily between apartments, and staying with a friend who had a copy of the Burroughs anthology Word Virus.
 One night, I plucked it down, and as I read through a biographical section of the book , the name "Ilse Klapper" -- and Burroughs' marriage to her in 1937 -- leapt out at me on the page.
 Was it the same "Ilse Herzfeld Klapper" who had been Toller's secretary in 1939?

 It was.
 And I knew in that moment that I needed to write this play.